lbryio/lbry.com/content/news/219-aug-dev.md

 If you want to see a condensed view of what we have completed recently and what’s planned for LBRY, check out our [Roadmap](https://lbry.io/roadmap).

 First off, let’s start with some GitHub stats across all our repos (some of which are internal only to LBRY) since our last update about 40 days ago:
 36 repos were updated.
-617 issues were created, 146 were closed.
+617 issues and pull requests were created, 146 were closed.
 18 pull requests were merged.
 30 GitHub users outside of LBRY made code contributions, including:
 - [AlessandroSpallina](https://github.com/AlessandroSpallina)
 - [Borewit](https://github.com/Borewit)
 - [btzr-io](https://github.com/btzr-io)